Lenz Fellowship FAQ

 a distinctly American one—can make to addressing these challenges.
 Naropa is proud

-of its thirty-three years of success in forging a unique model of liberal arts and
+of its forty years of success in forging a unique model of liberal arts and professional

-professional education and is delighted that the Lenz Foundation will expand our ability
+education and is delighted that the Lenz Foundation will expand our ability to influence

-to influence scholars and other professionals in this area for years to come.
-(See
+scholars and other professionals in this area for years to come.
+(See more information

 Q: What is the normal length of residency for a fellow?